nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 #### Get a sample application
-Open a new terminal session, change to the desktop directory.
+Open a new terminal session, change to the base directory.

 ```
 $ cd